usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 ---
-## Post-Award Multi-Vendor Management
+## Post-Award multi-vendor management

 When your agency uses multiple vendors to deliver interconnected digital services, your role extends beyond traditional contract administration.
 You become the architect of a delivery ecosystem that must coordinate across organizational boundaries while maintaining accountability, security, and a mission-focused approach.

 Modern federal digital services often require this multi-vendor approach because:

-* No single vendor has all the required capabilities
+* No single vendor has all the required capabilities.
-* Competition among vendors drives innovation and value
+* Competition among vendors drives innovation and value.
-* Modular delivery reduces risk and increases flexibility
+* Modular delivery reduces risk and increases flexibility.
-* Specialized vendors can focus on what they do best
+* Specialized vendors can focus on what they do best.

 Your success depends on creating structures that enable vendors to collaborate effectively while maintaining a healthy balance of competition and clear accountability.